Proof in the Numbers: 5 Reasons a Bachelor's Degree is Worth It

 Each one of these factors demonstrates, in part, the value of earning a four-year undergraduate degree.
 There is not just one area in which graduates of a four-year degree program excel, but the data shows that these candidates possess the necessary skills and education to advance in the workforce — and thrive personally.

-The Faculty at Neumann University who teach the courses in our degree completion programs are experts with real-world training and field experience, many of whom are still working in their specific industries.
-Professors nurture students and help them to grow and thrive by cultivating an environment of questioning, creativity, critical thinking, and problem solving — all of which develop the talents needed for a successful career.
+The faculty at Neumann University who teach the courses in our degree completion programs are experts with real-world training and field experience, many of whom are still working in their specific industries.
+Professors nurture students and help them to grow and thrive by cultivating an environment of questioning, creativity, critical thinking, and problem-solving — all of which develop the talents needed for a successful career.

 WRITTEN BY: